Why Knowing Our History Matters

 Multi-sensory and hands-on

-The curriculum provides highly experiential lesson plans and materials
+Highly experiential lesson plans and materials are provided

 in all academic disciplines.